Group 5 (motorsport): Background to the 5 Litre Sports Car category

 When Porsche was first visited by the CSI inspectors only three cars were completed, while 18 were being assembled and seven additional sets of parts were present.
 Porsche argued that if they assembled the cars they would then have to take them apart again to prepare the cars for racing.
 The inspectors refused the homologation and asked to see 25 assembled and working cars.

 On April 20 Ferdinand Piëch displayed 25 917s parked in front of the Porsche factory to the CSI inspectors.
 Piëch even offered the opportunity to drive one of the cars, which was declined.

 During June 1969, Enzo Ferrari sold half of his stock to FIAT, and used some of that money to do what Porsche did 6 months earlier with the 917, to build 25 cars powered by a 5-litre V12 in order to compete against them.
 With the financial help of Fiat, that risky investment was made, and surplus cars were intended to be sold to racing customers to compete for the 1970 season.
-Within 9 months Ferrari manufactured 25 512S cars.
+Within 9 months Ferrari manufactured enough Ferrari 512S to get homologation.

-Ferrari entries only consisted of the factory cars, tuned by SpA SEFAC and there were the private cars of Scuderia Filipinetti, N.A.R.T., Écurie Francorchamps, Scuderia Picchio Rosso, Gelo Racing Team and Escuderia Montjuich which not receive the same support from the factory.
-They were considered as field fillers, never as candidate for a win.
+Ferrari entries not only consisted of the factory cars, tuned by SpA SEFAC.
+There were also private cars of Scuderia Filipinetti, N.A.R.T., Écurie Francorchamps, Scuderia Picchio Rosso, Gelo Racing Team and Escuderia Montjuich which did not receive the same support from the factory.
+They were considered as field fillers, never as candidates for a win.
 At Porsche, however, JWA Gulf, KG Salzburg who were then replaced by Martini Racing for the following season, received all direct factory support and the privateers like AAW Shell Racing and David Piper Racing received a much better support than Ferrari's clients.